Study of $\chi_{b1,2}(2P) \to \omega \Upsilon(1S)$ transitions in $\Upsilon(3S) \to \gamma \chi_{b1,2}(2P)$ decays at BaBar: Data analysis

 \subsection{Measurement of the \boldmath{\chibtot} angular distributions}

 The fractional weights produced by the channel likelihood fit can be used to obtain information on the angular distributions describing the $\chibtot \to \omega \OneS$ decay.
+Efficiency distributions as functions of $\cos \theta_{\omega}$ and $\cos \theta$ are evaluated separately for \mumu and \ee and for \chibone and \chibtwo MC samples.
+A smooth behavior is observed with little variations among the \chibone and \chibtwo mass regions, which are then combined also to reduce fluctuations due to the limited MC statistics.
+The resulting efficiency distributions are then smoothed by fitting forth order and sixth order polynomials as functions of $\cos\theta_{\omega}$ and $\cos \theta$, respectively.
+Angular efficiencies describing the total dataset are then obtained by averaging the \mumu and \ee efficiencies according to their data sizes.
 The angular distribution for the $\omega \to \pip \pim \piz$ decay, a spin-one resonance, is expected to be described by~\cite{Lange:2001uf}

 with the angle $\theta_{\omega}$ illustrated in Fig.~\ref{fig:fig7}(a).
 Figure~\ref{fig:fig11}(a)-(b) shows the distribution of $\cos \theta_{\omega}$, obtained by weighting the events with the sum of the \chibone and \chibtwo weights $w(\chibone)+w(\chibtwo)$.